 6. Dry Doors and Finish Up

 Dry your shower doors with a soft, clean cloth.
-Finish the job with a glass cleaner or water-repellant agent.
+You can achieve a better finish by applying a glass cleaner or water-repellant agent.

 How to Clean Shower Doors with Lemon